Benchmarks & methodology.

 Rolling annualised training hours divided by average full-time equivalent headcount.

-Tuu Verified now operates on one shared monthly operational dataset across Hotels, Events and ISO 20121.
+Tuu Verified operates on one shared operational dataset across Hotels, Events and ISO 20121.

-That means the core scoring logic, benchmark treatment and verification method are common across the system.
-Track-level differences sit in cadence, supporting documents, output context and external framework alignment, not in separate scored architectures.
+The core scoring logic, benchmark treatment and verification method are common across the system.
+Track-level differences sit in cadence, supporting documents, output context and external framework alignment, rather than in separate scored architectures.

-The monthly input structure covers five operational areas:
+The underlying input structure is organised monthly and covers five operational areas:

 Energy